 Mark represents victims of negligence and medical malpractice in cases across North Carolina.
 In recent years, Mark has led the firm's medical malpractice cases.
 In 2000, Mark secured the largest reported settlement of a birth injury case in North Carolina history on behalf of a four-year-old girl with cerebral palsy due to a birth injury.

 From 1998-2000, Mark helped establish and chaired the Professional Negligence Section of the N.C.
 Advocates for Justice.
 Mark also speaks at education seminars for attorneys and at conferences of doctors and nurses concerning his work in representing victims of medical malpractice.
 Mark currently serves on a statewide committee of attorneys and doctors which discusses issues of concern to both professions.
 The committee is sponsored by the N.C.
 Bar Association and the N.C.
 Medical Society.

-Mark recently was selected by his peers for inclusion in the publication Best Lawyers in America for 2006 through 2010, was selected as a North Carolina Super Lawyer for 2006 through 2010 and was listed among North Carolina's Legal Elite 2009 by Business North Carolina magazine.
+Mark recently was selected by his peers for inclusion in the publication Best Lawyers in America for 2006 through present, was selected as a North Carolina Super Lawyer for 2006 through 2010 and was listed among North Carolina's Legal Elite 2009 by Business North Carolina magazine.

 In January of 2010, Mark began service as an Advisory Member of the Ethics Committee of the North Carolina State Bar.
 In 2009, Mark was inducted as a Fellow of the American College of Trial Lawyers.

 Mark has served as a member of The Governor's Advocacy Council on Children and Youth, and as President of Wake Up For Children.
 As Chair of the Child Advocacy Committee of the Young Lawyers Division of the N.C.
 Bar Association.
 Mark was instrumental in starting a statewide program in which young lawyers across North Carolina volunteered to serve as guardians ad litem for child abuse victims.